SiddyHub/DaprDataManagement/README.md

 **2. Secrets Management**

+     Refer [this link](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) to know about more about dapr Secrets Management.

      The Dapr .Net SDK features a .Net Configuration Provider.
 It loads specified secrets into underlying [.Net Configuration API](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration).

      Our application can then reference secrets from the IConfiguration dictionary that is registered in ASP.NET Core dependency injection.